Konstantin Saradzhev: Biography

 He was born Konstantin Solomonovich Saradzhian in Derbent, Dagestan, in 1877; his father was a doctor.
 He attended the Moscow Conservatory, where he studied violin under Jan Hřímalý and theory under Sergei Taneyev, graduating in 1898.
 He then became a teacher and concert performer.
 He had further violin study with Otakar Ševčík in Prague in 1900.
 In 1901 he became conductor of the Moscow Opera Lovers' Club.
 He also formed his own string quartet.
 From 1904 to 1908 he studied conducting with Arthur Nikisch in Leipzig.
 On return to Russia he conducted the summer symphony concerts at Sokolniki Park in 1908, 1910 and 1911.
 He became director of the State Institute of Theatrical Art.
 On 8 October 1913 he conducted the first performance of Mussorgsky's much-delayed and still incomplete comic opera The Fair at Sorochyntsi at the Free Theatre in Moscow.

 Saradzhev was an advocate of new music.
 In 1901 he was a member of a circle of Scriabinists that included the pianist and teacher Alexander Goldenweiser, the pianist Maria Nemenova-Lunts, the writer and critic Vladimir Derzhanovsky and others.
 In 1909 Derzhanovsky, his wife Elena Koposova-Derzhanovskaya and Saradzhev organized "Evenings of Modern Music" in Moscow.
 He conducted the first professional and first fully rehearsed performance of Stravinsky's Symphony in E flat, Op.
 1 (Moscow, 22 August 1912, in the very first concert ever devoted entirely to Stravinsky's music).

 Saradzhev conducted the premiere of Sergei Prokofiev's Piano Concerto No. 1 (25 July/7 August 1912; with the composer as soloist).
 Prokofiev later wrote that Saradzhev "realized splendidly all my tempos".

 Saradzhev served in the army in World War I, not returning to Moscow until after the Russian Civil War.
 He became involved with the Association for Contemporary Music and founded the Evenings of Contemporary Music in 1923.
-He was professor of conducting at Moscow Conservatory 1922-35, where his notable students included Boris Khaykin and Lev Oborin.
+He was professor of conducting at Moscow Conservatory 1922-35, where his notable students included Boris Khaikin and Lev Oborin.